PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/2023_2024/DataLabUseCases.md

-## Task 4.4 Analyse your data and visualize your findings:
+## Task 5: Analyse your data and visualize your findings

 For this task, which is related to the 'Sufficient' criteria of ILO 4.1, and to the 'Sufficient' and 'Good' criteria of ILO 4.2; you are expected to calculate and interpret at least 1 measure of association such as a correlation coefficient and it's effect size related to your research question.
 Furthermore, you are expected to apply concepts learned in the workshops and [generate appropriate visualisations](https://adsai.buas.nl/Study%20Content/Business%20Intelligence/images/chart_suggestion.jpg), which support your arguments towards answering the research question, in Power BI.